cynthinaW/Website-Traffic-Analysis-Python/README.md

 3. Which countries did the clicks come from? what are the top 5 countries?<br/>
 4. What was the overall click rate (clicks/pageviews) by link and by day of the week?<br/>
 5. How does the clickrate distribute across different links?<br/>
-6. Is there any correlation between clicks and previews on a link?
-Is it significant?
-How large is the effect?

 Files involved in this project:<br/>
 1. Dataset file(web_traffic)<br/>